agarbato/unicloud/README.md

 Startup process prints everything on standard output, run

      docker-compose logs

-to find useful information.
+to find some useful information.

-Don't switch role between client and server as you could end up in a messy situation.
+- Don't switch role between client and server as you could end up in a misconfiguration situation.
-Try to start fresh deleting data folder to create the initial configuration.
+- Try to start fresh deleting data folder to create the initial configuration.
-Do not try to reinvent the wheel, Check example folder where you can find some working docker-compose files.
+- Do not try to reinvent the wheel, check example folder where you can find some working docker-compose files.
+- If you can't get your client to sync make sure SSH is running, a clear message will inform you if it's not.
+On server /data/log you'll find ssh debug logs among others logs.
+- Windows WSL clients are known to have some issue with SSH, check older issue on the repo.

 If you need help create an issue providing logs and your docker-compose, I'll be happy to help.
-Windows WSL clients are known to have some issue with SSH, check older issue on the repo.
-If you can get your client to sync make sure SSH is running, a clear message will inform you if it's not.
-On server /data/log you'll find ssh debug logs among others logs.

 ## Server, Client and replica server
 To run unicloud you need at least a server and a client.